section-engineering-education/engineering-education/articles/making-api-requests-using-volley-android/index.md

 In this article, we will create an application that shows the Corona Virus statistics of the world.
 We will be using Volley to make the network calls.

 ### Introduction
 Networking in mobile applications has been around since their existence.
 Information is either sent or received.
-In the early days, applications made network calls on the main thread.
-Making network calls on the main thread proved ineffective due to the `NetworkOnMainThreadException` error due to the different SDK levels.
-Also, running a long task on the UI thread can “freeze” a user's interface, making it not user friendly.
-When Google released the Honeycomb version, making network requests on the main thread stopped.
+In the early days, applications made network calls on the main thread.When Google released the Honeycomb version, making network requests on the main thread stopped.
+This is because network requests proved to be long tasks that required more processing power.
+Making network calls on the main thread afterwards led to the `NetworkOnMainThreadException` error in higher SDK levels.
+Also, network requests cannot be done on the UI thread.
+This is because running a long task on the UI thread can “freeze” a user's interface, making it not user friendly.
 Different classes and libraries such as `AsyncTask`, `Retrofit`, `Volley`, and others were introduced to carry out networking in mobile applications with time. **Volley** is an HTTP library that is used for caching and making a network request in Android applications.
 Google developed this library in 2013 due to the absence of an Android SDK that can carry out networking without interfering with the user experience.
 An API is software that contains data used for communication between two applications.
-Most applications use APIs to receive information.
+Most applications use APIs to send and receive information.

 ### Classes used in Volley.